-There is no textbook for this class.
-Lecture notes will be posted to the course website but do not always contain everything covered in class.
+There is no textbook for this class, and detailed lecture notes will be posted to the website within a few days after each class.
+Keep in mind that lecture notes may not contain everything we cover in class.
 Comments and corrections are welcome, please give them to the course staff on Piazza.

 Consult the online schedule for up-to-date information.

 Identify and formalize program correctness.
 In order to reason about the existence of bugs in code, and ultimately justify their absence, we need to state what it means for the code to be correct.
 Students will learn how to formalize correctness using logical specifications that give precise meaning to the program's intended behavior.

 Understand how to write correct software from the ground up.
 Writing good specifications of program correctness is essential to showing that there aren't any bugs in the code, but it is also useful for writing good code from the start.
 Students will develop experience reasoning about correctness as they implement functionality, learning how to write code that establishes and preserves properties and invariants needed to meet a target specification.